Edragon/edragon.github.io/app-dat/openpnp-dat/PixiePlacer-dat/PixiePlacer-Y-dat/PixiePlacer-Y-dat.md

 - The Socket_Cap_Screw_M5x45mm is pushed through the hole of the Tension_Slider and the GT2_Idler_20T_5B_6mm and secured with a M5_Nut.
 - Pass the belt through the center of the aluminum extrusion before mounting both mounting plates to the aluminum extrusion.

+### Y-Axis Left Back Mounting Plate

+- Press and secure the Bearing on the side in place with M3 screws.
+- Insert the Belt and attach the Idler to the 8mm shaft.
+- Insert a M5 screw and feed the Belt around the Idler and secure the screw with a nut.
+- Mount the Y-Axis_Left_Back_Mounting_Plate to the Aluminum extrusion with M5 screws.

+### Y-Axis Front Mounting Plates

+- Insert the Belt and attach the Idler with a M5 screw and nut.
+- Insert the Tension_Sliderand feed the Belt around the Idler.
+- Mount the Y-Axis_Front_Mounting_Plate to the Aluminum extrusion with M5 screws.

+### Y-Axis Right Back Mounting Plate

+- Connect the Pulley to the Motor shaft.
+- Mount the Motor to the Y-Axis_Right_Back_Mounting_Plate with M5 screws and nuts.
+- Insert the Belt and attach the Idler with a M5 screw and nut.
+- Mount the Y-Axis_Right_Back_Mounting_Plate to the Aluminum extrusion with M5 screws.
+- Connect the Motor Shaft and long 8mm shaft together with a coupler.

 ## Y-axis